StablePay/contracts-v1/README.md

 ## What is StablePay?

 [StablePay](https://stablepay.io) is a decentralized platform for the new internet of money.
-[StablePay](https://stablepay.io) allows people to send and receive any token or ether in a secured and easy way.
+[StablePay](https://stablepay.io) allows people to send/receive any ERC20 token and ether and receive any ERC20 token or ether in a secured and easy way.

 > StablePay was one of the **bounty prize winners** in ETHSanFrancisco 2018.